-On Thursday, legislators and advocates announced that a bill will be introduced in 2022 to guarantee the right to vote for all incarcerated citizens of voting age in Oregon.
+A bill will be introduced in 2022 to guarantee the right to vote for all incarcerated citizens of voting age in Oregon.
 Currently, some 12,548 citizens serving time for felony offenses are stripped of that right, as of March 2021, according to a legislative analysis.

 If the bill passes, Oregon will join Maine and Vermont as the only states not to deny the right to vote for incarcerated people with felony convictions.

 A similar bill was proposed in 2021 but did not pass.
 Unlike that bill, this one requires no state funding.
 (There was a request by the Oregon Department of Corrections to hire two positions to implement the bill.)

 The advocacy group Next Up is now leading a letter writing campaign to raise awareness about the 2022 bill within Oregon’s prisons, as well as text and phone banks to lobby legislators in support.

 In Oregon, the policy of disenfranchising incarcerated people dates back to Oregon’s founding as a white-only colony.
 Today, the policy continues to disproportionately impact Black, Latinx and Indigenous communities, who are disproportionately incarcerated in the state.
 A 2021 report produced by Next Up and the advocacy group Oregon Justice Resource Center found that Black people in Oregon are over six times more likely to be incarcerated than white Oregonians.

 This is “a legacy of exclusionary laws which were created to establish a white-only state,” writes the Oregon Justice Resource Center (OJRC).
 “There is a clear link between over-incarceration and disenfranchisement of communities of color.”